noahehall/react-f-your-starterkit/readme.md

 # Whats next
   - [review our list of enhancements](https://github.com/noahehall/react-f-your-startkit/labels/enhancement)
   - We are *definitely* looking for contributors!
+  - Hopefully this will become the goto app dev kit for progressive web applications!

 # Quick start
   - $ npm install #install all required npm modules